 What Age Will Your Preschooler Drop the Nap?

-As I just said, the age of dropped naps is a three year spread.
+As I just said, the average age to stop taking naps is a three year spread from 3 years old to 6 years old.
 While it is normal to have the age of dropping the nap spread quite a bit, there are some very common consistencies.

 - Most three year olds still nap (91 percent according to Weissbluth).